bryanjsample/text-from-html-link/README.md

 2. **Second Column : First Name**
 3. **Third Column : Phone Number (no formatting)**
 4. **Fourth Column: Mobile Number (no formatting)**
-> Any subsequent columns will not affect the outcome
+> Any subsequent columns will not affect the outcome.
 > **!!
 Ensure that the first four columns are correct !!**

 ### 3. Export spreadsheet as CSV file